jugglinmike/srcdoc-polyfill/readme.md

 The shim also defines a minimal JavaScript API:

-* `srcDoc.set( iframe [, content] )` - sets the content of the provided iFrame
+* `srcDoc.set( iframe [, content [, options ] ] )` - sets the content of the
-  element using the `srcdoc` attribute where available (falling back on a script-targeted URL in non-supporting browsers).
-The desired content of the iFrame may optionally be specified.
+  provided iFrame element using the `srcdoc` attribute where available (falling back on a script-targeted URL in non-supporting browsers).
+  * `content` (optional) - The desired content of the iFrame.
 If blank, the current value of the element's `srcdoc` attribute will be referenced for content.
+  * `options` (optional) - An object used to specify low-level behavior.
+    Supports a single attribute, `force`, for controlling behavior in the presence of the `sandbox` attribute (see the note in "Usage" section of this document).
+    * If unspecified, a warning will be issued and the library will attempt to shim the `srcdoc` behavior optimistically.
+    * If `true`, then the target iFrame's `sandbox` attribute will be removed prior to setting the content.
+Note that this
+    * If `false`, no warning will be issued and the library will attempt to shim the `srcdoc` behavior optimistically.
 * `srcDoc.noConflict()` - Sets the value of the global `srcDoc` variable to its original value.
 Returns the `srcDoc` object defined by this project for re-aliasing.